Gaza

 For the majority of Gaza’s population, the reality of what was once home has been extinguished.
 Destruction in Gaza has practically left every house destroyed or unsafe to live in.
 It is estimated that the rubble caused by the war could take over 20 years to remove.

-The communities thousands have grown up in are almost unrecognisable.
+The communities that thousands have grown up in are almost unrecognisable.
 Homes once symbolising family and sanctity are now reduced to piles of rubble, with photo frames, belongings, and memories buried deep beneath the concrete.

 An impossible situation